Vegan Sweet Potato Chili

 Storage Tips

 To store chili, transfer it to an airtight container and store it in the fridge for up to 5 days.
-You can also freeze it.
-Store it in freezer comparable containers.
-Be sure not to fill them all the way.
-It will keep up 1 to 2 months in the freezer.
+You can also freeze it by storing it in freezer-safe containers where it will keep up to 1 to 2 months.
 To thaw it, leave the container in the fridge or overnight, or leave it out at room temperature for a few hours.
 Heat up individual servings in a microwave or in a saucepan on the stove.

 Ingredients